 While I know that not everyone is the same, I can testify that as we have continued to stand strong and not do the 5 things listed above – it has helped us to remain debt-free.
 I hope that some of these points help you along your journey to remain debt-free!

-What are your best tips for continuing to live the debt-free lifestyle?
+What are your best tips and solutions for continuing to live the debt-free lifestyle?
 Or if you aren’t debt-free just yet, what are your best tips for those on the journey to becoming debt-free?